Our Green Approach

 IRBC AGREEMENT AGT

-The ever-growing support for the agreement enables better collaboration between different companies and organisations and for the AGT itself it is easier to seek collaborations with key players internationally, such as with the German Bündnis für Nachhaltige Textilien and the Sustainable Apparel Coalition (SAC).
+The ever-growing support for the agreement enabled stronger collaboration between companies and organisations.
+And for the AGT itself it becamew easier to seek collaborations with international key players, such as the German Bündnis für Nachhaltige Textilien and the Sustainable Apparel Coalition (SAC).

-Subsequently in 2019 an alliance was formed with the Open Apparel Coalition, because of which the production locations of all affiliated companies were published in one list on the Open Apparel Registry, since June of that year.
+By forming an alliance with the Open Apparel Coalition in 2019, it was possible to publish the production locations of all affiliated companies in one list on the Open Apparel Registry, OAR, since June of that year.
 This is an international and public online database of textile producers, by and for companies and consumers.
 By sharing production locations with one another, companies can support each other and as such reinforce the chain.
-Additionally Okimono ensured that our own specific production location list can be found on there as well and of course you can also check it on our own website: ...
-Made by
+Also, Okimono ensured that our own specific production location list can be found on there and of course you can also check this on our own website: ...
+Made By.

-On November 6 2019 Okimono also signed the Transparency Pledge of Clean Clothes Campaign and with this again we emphasized our commitment to transparency about our production methods and locations.
-We publish our progress on the Okimono website and our production location list is updated periodically, when this is relevant.
+That same year Okimono also signed the Transparency Pledge from Clean Clothes Campaign and with this again we emphasized our commitment to transparency about our production methods and locations.
+We publish our progress on the Okimono website and our production location list is updated periodically.